MartaKliuchnik/hospital-appointment-scheduler/README.md

 Description: A `PUT` request to update the appointment for the specified client.
 It includes the necessary authentication token and specifies the updated detail of the appointment, such as the new appointment time.
+The visibility of appointment data depends on the client's role:

+ADMIN role: The 'deletedAt' property.
+NON-ADMIN role: The 'deletedAt' property is excluded.

 ```